Big Mouth (South Korean TV series)

 Big Mouth (Korean: 빅마우스) is a 2022 South Korean television series starring Lee Jong-suk, Im Yoon-ah, and Kim Joo-hun.
-It aired from July 29 to September 17, 2022 on MBC TV's Fridays and Saturdays at 21:50 (KST) time slot.
+It aired on MBC TV from July 29 to September 17, 2022.
 It is also available for streaming on Disney+ in selected regions.

 Synopsis

-The series tells the story of an underperforming lawyer who gets caught up in a murder case.
-In order to survive and protect his family, he digs into a huge conspiracy among the privileged upper classes.
+The series follows an underperforming lawyer caught in a murder case.
+To survive and protect his family, he uncovers a conspiracy among the upper classes.